Low Compression Golf Ball Guide (Best Options For 2023)

 Using the manufacturer’s own quoted figures gives compression ratings as low as 29 and as high as 110.

-Broadly speaking a low compression golf ball would have a rating below 90.
-Those between 90 and a hundred would be considered standard and anything over 100 would be considered high compression.
+Broadly speaking a low-compression golf ball would have a rating below 90.
+Those between 90 and 100 would be considered standard and anything over 100 would be considered high compression.

 Pros Of Low Compression Golf Balls

 The biggest benefit of using a low-compression golf ball is the softer feel at impact.
 This is all relative of course.
 If you have a fast swing then you may find that a lower-compression golf ball doesn’t feel right to you.
 It may in fact feel too soft.